Plectranthus hadiensis var. tomentosus (Benth.) Codd

 These plants are often grown for their attractive foliage, flowers, or both and vary in their growth forms from dense prostrate ground covers to sub-shrubs and large shrubs.

 Although they are frost tender Plectranthus are usually grown in shady, protected places and, as such, are afforded some protection from frost.
-Because they flower at the end of the growing season, frost does not affect flowering.
+Frost does not affect flowering because they flower at the end of the growing season.
 If the plants are affected by frost, they can be cut back at the end of winter and will grow out rapidly.
 Once the plants have been established for a year or more, they become woodier at the base and are more resistant to frost damage.

 Learn more at How to Grow and Care for Plectranthus.